 Marko Oksanen is the CEO of Helsinki-based corporate venture builder called Coventures.
 Coventures is building game-changing ventures and corporations by combining corporate assets and know-how with the venture building of skilled entrepreneurs.
 Marko’s experience ranges from co-building one of the most successful growth entrepreneurship movements in Finland to senior product management roles in high-growth ventures.

-Along with other topics we will discuss how to productize Venture Building as a Service, what are the best ways to support entrepreneurs with their mental health, what entrepreneurs can learn about risk management from poker, and how to measure the entrepreneurial skills of the founders.
+Along with other topics we will discuss how to productize Venture Building as a Service (Venture building strategies and Venture Capital), what are the best ways to support entrepreneurs with their mental health, what entrepreneurs can learn about risk management from poker, and how to measure the entrepreneurial skills of the founders.

 Listen to the Podcast